jakabjo/code_public/Terraform/azure/azure-epic-poc/README.md

 - Documentation demonstrates scalability, reliability, and cost transparency.

 ## Attribution
-This framework was developed for **Cleveland Clinic** by the **Azure Cloud Delivery Team** to support evaluation of Epic EHR workloads in Azure.
+This framework was developed by the **Azure Cloud Delivery Team** to support evaluation of Epic EHR workloads in Azure.
 It aligns with **Microsoft Cloud Adoption Framework**, **Azure Well‑Architected Framework**, and Epic reference guidance.